devbisme/WireIt/README.md

 Then you are responsible for manually backannotating the netlist changes into the schematic associated with this PCB layout.
 Clicking the `Cancel` button aborts the writing of the file.

+### Some Other Operations

+#### Moving Pads From One Net to Another

+1. Select the pads.
+2. Use the CutIt tool to disconnect the pads from any nets.
+3. Select the pads again (they'll be deselected after the CutIt operation).
+4. Select a pad, track or zone on the net you want to attach the pads to.
+5. Click on the WireIt tool to attach the pads to the selected net.

 ### Example